MercuryWorkshop/anuraOS/documentation/Anura-API.md

 ## anura.x86

-This API provides access to Anura's x86 backend.
-Which is used to create PTYs, write directly to serial terminals (not recommended) or access v86 itself.
+This API provides access to Anura's x86 backend; Which is used to create PTYs, write directly to serial terminals (not recommended) or access v86 itself.

 **Usage:**